dsidavis/data_cleaning_w_r/data_cleaning_brainstorm.md

 	 - systematic error
    - outliers/inliers
    - implied NAs (e.g. 999)
-   - groups - check expected number
+   - groups - check expected number in each group
-   - merge
-   - verify
+   - merge datasets and verify the results
-   - conversion to date/time
+   - conversion of columns to date/time

 Default - 4 hours, drop in session